Lee and his family live in Mosely, Virginia, near the Swift Creek Reservoir. That location…

 With that introduction, let’s look at your options for a shed foundation.

 This is the easiest and most common way of building a shed foundation.
-At Bylers we use cement blocks for the majority of our shed sets (FREE delivery and setup for many sheds, up to a foot out of level!), and have found them to be very satisfactory.
+At Bylers we use cement blocks for the majority of our shed sets and have found them to be very satisfactory.
 Shea (delivery driver) tells of having moved one of our sheds that was 30 years old, well-maintained, in beautiful condition, and still sitting level on its cement blocks.
 For block sets it is best if the shed site is not more than 2 feet out of level.
 It’s possible that you may want to build your own block foundation — here’s an article to help you.

 Cement blocks are built in piers (think mini-towers–but they don’t lean) 3-5 feet apart.
 If the sheds are built like they should be, the structure of the shed easily spans the piers–unless you’re parking the car in it, in which case you’ll want to consider a gravel pad.